N1kaSqq/rsschool-cv/cv.md

 +375(29)8408010</br>
 NBogdanov17@yandex.by
 VK [link](https://vk.com/n1kasvk) </br>
+@N1kaSqq

 ## Summary:
 My goal is to become a good IT specialist.
+I chose to start with front-end development

 ## Skills:
   * HTML5/CSS3